kajacx/wasm-bridge/docs/component_model.md

 Alternatively, the [My first component](CM/my_first_component.md) doc contains detailed step-by-step tutorial on how to compile, load and run a wasm component.

+If your world has imports, you can read [WIT imports](CM/wit_imports.md) on how to define and use them.

 If you want to optimize for size, you can also check out the [No universal](CM/no_universal.md) guide.